Exploring surrogacy as an intended parent

 Altruistic surrogacy in Australia is built upon a foundation of friendship – some Intended Parents may have a family member or friend who is willing to help them have a family.

-Surrogacy Australia’s Support Service (SASS) launched in December 2018.
-Intended Parents and Surrogates complete a thorough application and education process and professional assistance is provided in putting the right intended parents in front of the right surrogates.
+Surrogacy Australia’s Support Service (SASS) launched in January 2019.
+Intended Parents and Surrogates complete a thorough application and education process and professional assistance is provided in putting the right Intended Parents in front of the right surrogates.
 We then make introductions based on having similar expectations or relationships goals for your surrogacy journey.
-Learn about the benefits here and learn about the Application process in the video here
+Join SASS here and learn about the Application process in the video here

 A member of the Australian Surrogacy Community wrote a very helpful guide to updating your network with your fertility journey.
 You can read her suggestions in Spreading the Word.